-What did you get in your mailbox this week?
-Please share your links and titles in a (thoughtful) comment!
+What did you all get in your mailbox this week?
+Please leave your links and titles in the comments!

 Read This Week